-When the Notice of Preparation was published for the RDEIR/SDEIS (2017) and, in 2020, when the modeling analysis was conducted for the RDEIR/SDEIS, CALSIM II was the only systems operation model that was jointly supported by DWR and Reclamation.
+When the Notice of Intent (NOI) was published for the Draft EIR (2001) and NOP was published for the RDEIR/SDEIS (2017), CALSIM II was the only systems operation model that was jointly supported by DWR and Reclamation.
 As such, at the time of analysis, CALSIM II was the best tool available to evaluate Sites operations in the CVP and SWP systems.
 Since publication of the RDEIR/SDEIS, a jointly supported CALSIM 3 model has become available.
-For a discussion of the selection of CALSIM II and the modeling assumptions and baseline, please refer to Chapter 3, Environmental Analysis.
-The Authority intends to develop a CALSIM 3 model with Sites operations for future use and to support permitting and long-term operations, but it will take a substantial amount of time and effort to integrate the Project into the new CALSIM 3 model, and it is not feasible to do so for this EIR/EIS.
+The Authority may conduct an analysis of Sites operations in a CALSIM 3 model after completion of the Final EIR/EIS.
+Reclamation and the Authority continue to coordinate with USFWS, NMFS, and CDFW and will accommodate future CVP BiOps and an SWP ITP, as necessary.